supersahau/supersahau.github.io/_pages/about.md

 <span class='anchor' id='-honors-and-awards'></span>
-# 🏅 Honors and Awards
+# 📖 Honors and Awards
-- *Year 2019* Won **The third prize** of the 9th National College Student Market Survey and Analysis Competition and **the first prize** of Anhui Division, **the third prize** of graduate group of Anhui College Student Statistical Modeling Competition, etc.
+- *Year 2019* Won **The third prize** of the 9th National College Student Market Survey and Analysis Competition and **the first prize** of Anhui Division, **the third prize** of graduate group of Anhui College Studens' Statistical Modeling Contest, etc.
-- *Year 2020* Won **The second prize** of the 18th SuperMap Cup GIS Competition, **the third prize** of the 10th National College Student Market Survey and Analysis Competition and **the first prize** of Anhui Division, etc.
+- *Year 2020* Won **The second prize** of the 18th SuperMap Cup GIS Competition, **the third prize** of the 10th National College Student Market Survey and Analysis Competition and **the first prize** of Anhui Division, **the first prize** of Anhui Computer Game Competition for College Students, etc.
+- *Year 2023* Won **The second prize** of Shandong Graduate "AI+" Innovation Competition, etc.

 <span class='anchor' id='-conferences'></span>
-# 🏛️ Forums and Conferences
+# 💬 Forums and Conferences
 - *time*, test, address

 <span class='anchor' id='-internships'></span>